-The SBCI continues to work towards increasing the number of on-lending partnerships to provide a greater variety of competitive funding options for SMEs and to enhance the diversity of lenders and types of finance available in the Irish market.
-In 2018, the SBCI increased the wholesale funding it provides to its non-bank on-lenders by providing an additional €75m facility to Finance Ireland and an additional €25m to Bibby Financial Services Ireland.
-With its bank on-lenders (AIB, Bank of Ireland and Ulster Bank), the SBCI has focused on creating risk-sharing schemes.
-With the success of the Agriculture Cashflow Support Loan Scheme in 2017, the SBCI launched a Brexit Loan Scheme in 2018.
-Further details on the SBCI's risk-sharing products are set out on page 14.
+In 2019 the SBCI continued to develop its relationships with existing and new on-lenders adding one new bank on-lender, KBC Bank.
+The SBCI continues to work to increase the number of on-lending partnerships to provide a greater variety of competitive funding options for SMEs and to enhance the diversity of lenders and types of finance available in the Irish market.

+With its bank on-lenders (AIB, Bank of Ireland, KBC Bank and Ulster Bank), the SBCI focused on increasing its risk-sharing portfolio with the addition of the €300m Future Growth Loan Scheme in June 2019.

-Through its current non-bank on-lenders, the SBCI provides hire purchase, contract hire and leasing loans available to eligible SMEs to finance cars, commercial vehicles and plant and machinery assets.
-In addition, the SBCI provides invoice finance products to SMEs through its on-lender, Bibby Financial Services Ireland.
-Invoice finance is a working capital facility which releases cash tied up in outstanding customer invoices which improves the cash flow availability for SMEs.
-In September 2018, Finance Ireland launched an SBCI supported "Glanbia Ireland FundEquip Scheme", which provides lending to the agriculture sector for specific farm equipment.
-The SBCI will continue to strive to add diversity to the products it supports into the business market in 2019.
+Through its current non-bank on-lenders (Bibby Financial Services, Fexco Asset Finance and Finance Ireland), the SBCI provides hire purchase, contract hire and leasing loans available to eligible SMEs to finance cars, commercial vehicles and plant and machinery assets.
+In addition, the SBCI provides invoice finance products to eligible SMEs through its on-lender, Bibby Financial Services Ireland.
+Invoice finance is a working capital facility which releases cash tied up in outstanding customer invoices which improves the cash-flow availability for SMEs.
+In June 2019 Bibby Financial Services expanded its SBCI supported product range by launching the new Trade Finance Product, which allows businesses to buy, receive and sell goods before needing to pay for them, this product is complementary to its existing invoice discounting offering.
+In 2019 the SBCI also increased the wholesale funding it provides to its non-bank on-lenders by approving an additional €70m facility to Fexco Asset Finance.

+The SBCI will continue to strive to add diversity to the products it supports into the business market in 2020.